asteris-llc/converge/docs/content/dependencies.md

 ## Explicit Dependencies

-When we're walking our graph, there are a lot of operations that can be done in parallel.
-For this to work, you will need to specify dependencies between resources in the same file.
+When we're executing changes, there are a lot of operations that can be done in parallel.
+But, sometimes there are dependencies we need to explicitly call out between resources.
 Let's take the following example:

 ```hcl
 task "names" {